Constraints on the normal branch of DGP gravity from SPT galaxy clusters with DES and HST weak-lensing mass calibration and from Planck PR4 CMB anisotropies: Cluster Analysis Method

 \subsection{Observable--mass relations}

-Clusters of galaxies are detected through observables such as the tSZE detection significance and optical richness, with empirical scaling relations connecting these observables to the halo mass e.g., \cite{Kaiser86,Angulo12}.
-A connection between the halo observable function and the HMF can be made by calibrating these relations with weak gravitational lensing measurements.
+Clusters of galaxies are detected through observables such as the tSZE detection significance and optical richness, with empirical scaling relations connecting these observables to the halo mass \eg, \cite{Kaiser86,Angulo12}.
+A connection between the halo observable function, which is the differential cluster number in the observable space, and the HMF can be made by calibrating these relations with weak gravitational lensing measurements.
 This connection allows us to relate observables to the HMF, which is sensitive to cosmology, and provides constraints on cosmological parameters.

 The observed tSZE detection significance, \zetahat, is linked to the intrinsic detection significance, $\zeta$ following the relation \cite{Vanderlinde10}:

 which accounts for observational noise.
 The mean intrinsic tSZE detection significance, $\zeta$, is linked to the underlying mass and redshift by the following power law: